• Turkish

 1

-Importance of history of science in understanding science.
-General description, historical development process of Anthropology, and anthropological approaches in history of culture.
+The importance of history of science in learning sciences.
+General definition of anthropology, historical development process and examples of anthropological approaches in cultural history.

 2

-Examples of anthropological approaches in Ancient Age and Medieval Europe
+Examples of anthropological approaches in ancient and medieval Europe.

 3